American Community Colleges:

 • basics about living in America, including housing, transportation, and medical care

 • American culture and how to deal with culture shock

 • commentary by international students currently studying at community colleges

 196 pages, perfect binding with title on spine

 © Rope's End Publishing, 2017

-40% discount on paperbacks for schools and libraries ordered from Rope's End Publishing.
+Discount on paperbacks for U.S. schools and libraries when ordered from Rope's End Publishing or from Ingram iPage.